MaksimZinovev/tau-advanced-playwright/README.md

 Chapter 2

 - [x] Exercise 1 - implement test using dynamic page object
-- [x] Exercise 2 - implement test with fixture
+- [x] Exercise 2 - implement search test with fixture

+Chapter 3

+- [x] Exercise 1 -  Implement a new test for "delete 1 book from the collection"

 Run exercises tests: